MindFlayer SGD: Efficient Parallel SGD in the Presence of Heterogeneous and Random Worker Compute Times: Introduction

 \subsection{Rennala SGD}

 Such a method was proposed in a recent breakthrough by \citet{tyurin2024optimal}.
-Their method which can be viewed as a modification of the \algname{Minibatch SGD} method.
-At each iteration the server collects a batch of gradients, but it allows workers to send as many gradients as they can on the same point $x^k$.
-Then, using this batch, \algname{Rennala SGD} proceeds with a gradient-type update using this batch as in \algname{Minibatch SGD}: \begin{enumerate} \item wait until the server receives $B$ stochastic gradients at point $x^k$, \item update the model via $ x^{k+1} = x^{k} - \gamma \frac{1}{B} \sum_{j=1}^B \nabla f(x^k; \xi^k_j)$, \end{enumerate} more details on \algname{Rennala SGD} are in \Cref{sec_rennala}.
+Their method, \algname{Rennala SGD}, is a semi-asynchronous variant of \algname{Minibatch SGD}.
+At each iteration, the server asynchronously collects a batch of gradients, allowing workers to send as many gradients as they can on the same point $x^k$.
+Then, using this batch, \algname{Rennala SGD} proceeds with a gradient-type update using this batch as in \algname{Minibatch SGD}: \begin{enumerate} \item wait until the server receives $B$ stochastic gradients at point $x^k$, \item update the model:

+\end{enumerate} more details on \algname{Rennala SGD} are in \Cref{sec_rennala}.
 In this case, the faster the worker, the more gradients it sends.
-For the struggling workers, it may happen that they are completely ignored.
+For the struggling workers, it may happen that they are ignored.

-Their approach considers a setting where each worker $i$ requires a fixed $\tau_i > 0$ seconds to compute a stochastic gradient.
-For the first time lower bounds on time complexity were obtained for first order \algname{ASGD} methods in the above mentioned fixed compute time regime for nonconvex functions with Lipschitz gradients.
+\paragraph*{Worker Time.} Their approach assumes each worker $i$ requires a fixed $\tau_i > 0$ seconds to compute a stochastic gradient.
+For the first time lower bounds on time complexity were obtained for first order asynchronous methods in the fixed compute time regime for nonconvex functions with Lipschitz gradients.
 They showed that \algname{Rennala SGD} is mini-max optimal in this setup in terms of time complexity.

-While it may seem that the story is over, we want to question the fixed time assumption, arguing that a random time model is more realistic.
-The claim of optimality does not hold because of this randomness, suggesting that the algorithms need to be reevaluated and redesigned.
-We believe that a redesign is necessary to better fit this more realistic approach.
+Although it may seem like the story ends here, we challenge the fixed time assumption, arguing that a random time model better reflects reality.
+The claim of optimality no longer holds due to this randomness, suggesting that the algorithms should be reevaluated and redesigned.
+In this paper, we focus on this redesign, aiming to better align the algorithms with a more realistic model.